CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the grant COMPROMISE (PID2020-113795RB-C32 and PID2020-113795RB-C33) funded by MICIU/AEI/10.13039/501100011033; the grant DISCOVERY (PID2023-148716OB-C31 and PID2023-148716OB-C33) funded by MCIU/AEI/10.13039/501100011033 and FEDER, UE and the Grant QURSA (TED2021-130369B and TED2021-130369B-C32) funded by MICIU/AEI/10.13039/501100011033 and European Union NextGenerationEU/PRTR.
+This work was supported by the grant COMPROMISE (PID2020-113795RB-C32 and PID2020-113795RB-C33) funded by MICIU/AEI/10.13039/501100011033; the grant DISCOVERY (PID2023-148716OB-C31 and PID2023-148716OB-C33) funded by MCIU/AEI/10.13039/501100011033 and FEDER, UE; the Grant QURSA (TED2021-130369B and TED2021-130369B-C32) funded by MICIU/AEI/10.13039/501100011033 and European Union Next-GenerationEU/PRTR and it also has been funded by the Galician Regional Government under project ED431B 2024/41 (GPC).
 In part, this work was also carried out within the framework of funding provided by the Recovery, Transformation and Resilience Plan, financed by the European Union (Next Generation), partly through the ``TRUFFLES: TRUsted Framework for Federated LEarning Systems'' Project, within the strategic cybersecurity projects (INCIBE, Spain), and partly through the I-Shaper Project (strategic project C114/23).
-Additionally, in part has been funded by the Galician Regional Government under project ED431B 2024/41 (GPC).